마지막 업데이트: 8월 15, 2026

 When is Botox injection recommended for urge incontinence?

 Intravesical Botulinum toxin (Botox) injection is recommended as a third-line treatment when behavioral therapy and oral medications have not provided adequate symptom control.
-The procedure is performed via cystoscopy under local anesthesia.
-Botox temporarily paralyzes the overactive bladder muscle, reducing involuntary contractions and urgency episodes.
+The procedure is performed via cystoscopy, and Botox temporarily paralyzes the overactive bladder muscle, reducing involuntary contractions and urgency episodes.
 Effects typically last 6 months, after which repeat injection is required to maintain benefit.
-The procedure is safe when performed by an experienced urologist and is well-supported by AUA evidence guidelines.
+This procedure is not performed at Bangkok Hospital Headquarters; assessment, urodynamic study and the first two treatment levels are provided there, with referral arranged if third-line treatment is needed.

 한 개의 응답